How do I care for my dentures?

 How are my dentures made?

-We believe in using state of the art materials in our in-office lab.
+LWe believe in using state of the art equipment and materials in our in office lab.
 The SR Ivocap Injection System is utilized to help with smooth fabrication of dentures.
+We are currently in a transition phase, where we will be transitioning to utilizing state of the art digital scanning technology and milling machine in order to digitally fabricate and mill all of our dentures.

 Will my dentures feel like real teeth?